 The liability of the Members is limited strictly to an obligation for each Member to contribute \$40, if demanded, to the assets of true if it is wound up while he or she is a Member, or within one year afterwards.
 Each member guarantees to make such payment if demanded.

 AUDITOR'S INDEPENDENCE DECLARATION

-The Independence Declaration of the lead auditor is included at page 11.
+The Independence Declaration of he lead auditor is included on page 11

 Signed in accordance with a Resolution of the Directors.